 Implementation of a 150-foot equipment exclusion zone where side slope steepness is greater than 50 percent.

-Useof low heat for understory burns within watercourses and riparian areas.
+Use only understory burns of low to moderate severity within watercourses and riparian areas in order to preserve the functions and benefits of those resources.

 For Class II watercourses: